ethanlee515/crypto-research-notes/homomorphic-notes.md

 \- MIT Schwarzman College of Computing [talk](https://www.youtube.com/watch?v=96PKpE1VWUs)

 > batching (...) can lead to runtime improvements of many orders of magnitude.
-However, it (...) \[requires\] a deep understanding of both the application and the performance-tradeoffs of the FHE scheme in question.
+However, it (...) \[requires\] a deep understanding of both the application and the performance-tradeoffs of the FHE scheme
 > (...) this remains an open problem for more general applications.

 \- FHE compiler [SoK paper](https://arxiv.org/pdf/2101.07078.pdf)